BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/about.markdown

       url: "https://www.facebook.com/boarugby1982/"
 ---

-Website for the Bradford-on-Avon Rugby Minis Festival to be held on Saturday 27th and Sunday 28th April 2024.
+Website for the Bradford-on-Avon Rugby Minis Festival to be held on Sunday 28th April 2024.

 If you wish to contact the festival organisers please reach out to the team:
-* festival@bradfordonavonrfc.uk
+* minis.boarugby@icloud.com